 The main cause of poverty is harmful economic systems.
 It’s not like we lack food (we don’t) but a large percentage of the Earth’s population lacks the means to acquire proper food.
 While we in the west worry about what big screen TV we should buy or are standing in line for the latest model iPhone, somewhere else people are worrying about how to put food on the table that day.
 If humans truly are intelligent and compassionate as many like to believe, can we let this situation continue and even worsen?

 The illusion of freedom

 Religion is the opium for the masses, an oft quoted line by Karl Marx goes.
 Well, even if consumerism isn’t our new religion it has certainly become our opium.
 Tethered by mortgages we can never hope to pay back, we pursue one material object after another.
-Our minds are filled with trivial bullshit that would not interest a sane person in the least.
+Our minds are filled with trivial bullshit that should not interest a sane person in the least.
 Who will win Popstars?
 Did you see what Pippa was wearing?
 Have you heard what the new iPad can do?
 Did you see what Lady Gaga exposed today?
 Does this stuff seriously matter to anyone?
 Have we become so shallow, so empty, that we truly think these things are important?
-If so, we are no longer human and we deserve everything that is coming.
+If so, we are indeed no longer human and we deserve everything that is coming.